Bjørklia

-Bjørklia is a small village area in Oppdal municipality in Trøndelag county, Norway.
-The village is mostly made up of holiday cottages (hytte) and it is located approximately 5 km northeast of the village of Oppdal and about 7 km southwest of the village of Fagerhaug.
+Bjørklia is a small village area in Oppdal Municipality in Trøndelag county, Norway.
+The village is mostly made up of holiday cottages (hytte) and it is located approximately 5 km northeast of the village of Oppdal and about 7 km southwest of the village of Fagerhaugen.
 The village lies along the European route E06 highway and the Dovrebanen railway line, on the southeastern edge of the Trollheimen mountain range.